 Prediction of taxonomic structure by morphotypes

-Khaitov et al. 2021 provided formulas to predict the proportion of MT (Ptros) based on proportion of T-morphotypes (PT) in samples from low- (<30 ppt) and high- (≥30 ppt) saline habitats.
-The salinity boundary between low- and high saline habitats was chosen conventionally and six samples from Tyuva used in their study were treated as from saline habitats.
-Because it turned out that mussels in Tuiva experience very variable salinity, and the habitat cannot be defined as either low- or high-salinity (Fig. 1d and below), we clarified the relationship between Ptros and PT for local settlements.
-For this purpose, we have used 15 genotyped samples from Tyuva, amongst them nine from published studies (Bufalova et al. 2005, Vainola, Strelkov 2011, Khaitov et al. 2021), stored in collections of the Department of Ichthyology and Hydrobiology St. Petersburg University, and six new samples collected in 2018 (Fig. 1i, STable 1).
-New samples were genotyped by the same set of "diagnostic" for two species allozyme loci Est-D, Gpi and Pgm as in the listed studies.
-Multilocus genotypes were classified into two categories: dominated by M. edulis genes and by M. trossulus genes using Structure approach (Pritchard et al. 2000) as in Khaitov et al. 2021.
+Khaitov et al. 2021 provided formulas to predict the proportion of MT (Ptros) based on the proportion of T-morphotypes (PT) in samples from brackish (<30 ppt) and saline (≥30 ppt) habitats.
+The salinity boundary between brackish and saline habitats was chosen conventionally, and six samples from the Tyuva used in that study were treated as being from saline habitats.
+Since mussels in the Tyuva Inlet experience very variable salinity, and the habitat could not be defined as either brackish or saline (Fig. 1d and below), we clarified the relationship between Ptros and PT for local settlements.
+For this purpose, we have used 15 genotyped samples from the Tyuva Inlet, including nine from the published studies (Bufalova et al. 2005, Vainola, Strelkov 2011, Khaitov et al. 2021), stored in collections of the Department of Ichthyology and Hydrobiology (St. Petersburg State University), and six new samples collected in 2018 (Fig. 1i, STable 1).
+New samples were genotyped by the same set of allozyme loci "diagnostic" for the two species (Est-D, Gpi and Pgm) as in the studies listed above.
+Multilocus genotypes were classified into two categories, those dominated by M. edulis genes and those dominated by M. trossulus genes, using Structure approach (Pritchard et al. 2000) as in Khaitov et al. 2021.
 For ease of presentation, these categories will be referred to as “M. trossulus” (MT) and “M. edulis” (ME) although each could include hybrids in addition to purebreds (Khaitov et al. 2021).
-To note, hybrids between ME and MT are rare in Kola Bay (5-15% by different estimations, Simon et al. 2020; Wenne et al 2020; Khaitov et al. 2021).
-The age of mussels was identified and mussels 4-7 years old were only used in the analysis.
-Empirical relationships between PT and Ptros within the three Barents Sea sample sets - 15 samples from Tyuva, 8 samples from high-saline localities excluding Tyuva and 12 samples from low-saline localities from Khaitov et al. 2021 were derived using a regression approach as in Khaitov et al. 2021.
-In the logistic regression model based on binomial distribution (logit link-function) Ptros was considered as a dependent variable and PT and sample set as predictors.
-Interaction between predictors was included in the model as well.
+To note, hybrids between ME and MT are rare in the Kola Bay (5-15% by different estimations, Simon et al. 2020; Wenne et al 2020; Khaitov et al. 2021).
+The age of mussels was identified and only mussels aged 4-7 years were used in the analysis.
+Empirical relationships between PT and Ptros within the three Barents Sea sample sets (15 samples from the Tyuva, 8 samples from saline localities excluding Tyuva and 12 samples from brackish localities from Khaitov et al. 2021) were derived using a regression approach as in Khaitov et al. 2021.
+In the logistic regression model based on binomial distribution (logit link-function) Ptros was considered as a dependent variable, while PT and sample set were considered as predictors.
+Interaction between the predictors was also included in the model.

-Analysis of population and taxonomic structuring of Tyva mussels in 2009-2010
+Analysis of population and taxonomic structuring of Tyuva mussels in 2009-2010

-To evaluate population and taxonomic structuring of Tyva mussels and describe how taxonomic structure and demographic characteristics of settlements are related to key environmental factors we used rich data from 2009-2010.
-Associations between all demographic, taxonomic and environmental parameters (salinity not included) were quantified by use of canonical correspondence analysis (CCA, Ter Braak, Verdonschot 1995).
+To evaluate the population and taxonomic structuring of the Tyuva mussels and to describe how taxonomic structure and demographic characteristics of the settlements were related to the key environmental factors we used abundant data from 2009-2010.
+Associations between all demographic, taxonomic and environmental parameters (except salinity) were quantified with the help of canonical correspondence analysis (CCA, Ter Braak, Verdonschot 1995).
 Associations between Ptros and environmental parameters were also analyzed separately using regression analysis.
-To compare groups of settlements from different habitats identified visually during sampling (i.e. rocky littoral, sandbanks, kelp forests and the Bed) by demographic parameters and Ptros the Permutation Multivariate Analysis of Variance (PERMANOVA, Anderson 2014) was used.
+To compare groups of settlements from different habitats identified visually during sampling (i.e. rocky littoral, sandbanks, kelp forests and the Bed) by demographic parameters and Ptros Permutation Multivariate Analysis of Variance (PERMANOVA, Anderson 2014) was used.

-In the CCA analysis, the matrix of dependent variables included Ptros and all demographic parameters while the constraints matrix - all environmental parameters.
-To construct an optimal CCA model we used forward selection protocol (Blanchet et al. 2008).
+In the CCA analysis, the matrix of dependent variables contained Ptros and all demographic parameters, while the constraints matrix contained all environmental parameters.
+An optimal CCA model was constructed with the use of forward selection protocol (Blanchet et al. 2008).
 The statistical significance of the optimal model, individual canonical axes and constraints was assessed by permutation methods (Legendre, Legendre 2012).